 When we catch a glimpse of our back in the mirror we see it.
 It sneaks up on you over time and it’s difficult to believe we are looking at ourselves.
-So, whatever you call it, excess fat in our mid-section is difficult to hide and something we often feel a bit self-conscious about.
+So, whatever you call it, excess fat in our mid-section is difficult to hide and something we feel a bit self-conscious about it.

 Whatever you call it, midsection fat:

-- Love handles *nothing to love here* – just at the waist and hangs over the side of the belt.
+- Love handles – just at the waist and hangs over the side of the belt.

 - Back Fat – even more visible in a woman because a bra strap is designed to hug the ribs.
 This spreads any fat along the back up and down, making it look more pronounced.

 - Underarm Flab – also more pronounced for bra-wearers.